ashwin-pc/OpenSearch_Changelog_Workflow/README.md

   - `refactor`
   - `security`
   - `test`

-- If the changes in a PR are minor (e.g., fixing a typo), contributors can enter `- skip` in the "Changelog" section to instruct the workflow not to generate a changeset file.
+- If the changes in a PR are minor (e.g., fixing a typo), you can enter `- skip` in the "Changelog" section to alert the `OpenSearch_Parse_Changelog_Action` that a changeset file is unnecessary.

-  - If `-skip` is entered in the "Changelog" section, no other categories or descriptions can be present.
+  - ****NOTE:** If `-skip` is entered in the "Changelog" section, no other categories or descriptions can be present in the section.

-- After the colon, contributors should provide a concise description of their changes.
+- After the colon, provide a concise description of your changes, using the imperative mood.
 Descriptions must be 100 characters or less.

 Below is an example of valid entries in the `## Changelog` section of the PR description: